death-save/pin-cushion/README.md

 ## Known issue

-- With the advent of fvtt10 and the "pages" system, the module will considered for the tooltip the first page image type and the first page type text.
-This will remain the behaviour until i found a "smart" management for this
-- I now the note configuration dialog is not pretty, i'm planning to add a tab on that, i'm just not sure when i find the time...

 ### libWrapper

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.